Bodies in suitcases: Woman, 42, arrested in South Korea, faces NZ extradition

 Police later confirmed the bodies of the children in the suitcases had likely been stored at the facility three to four years before being discovered.

-On August 22, the Korean National Police Agency confirmed a female relative of children had arrived Korea in 2018 and had no record of leaving the country since that year.
+On August 22, the Korean National Police Agency confirmed a female relative of children had arrived in South Korea in 2018 and had no record of leaving the country since that year.

 Read More